-- Of suspected abuse to The Multi Agency Children's Hub and support staff who make referrals to The Multi Agency Children's Hub. - To the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Where a crime may have been committed to the police as required.
+- Of suspected abuse to the Children's Services and support staff who make referrals to the Children's Services. - To the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Where a crime may have been committed to the police as required.